Small Chins: Causes and Treatment Options to Consider

 In most cases, a small chin doesn’t affect a person’s ability to talk, eat, or smile.
 If the function is normal, then there isn’t an urgent need to correct a small chin.

-The most common reason for patients to seek treatment is because they want to change their appearance.
+The most common reason for patients to seek treatment is that they want to change their appearance.
 The look of a defined jawline is attractive.
 So, the desire is to correct the jaw’s position to improve the overall balance and proportions of the facial area.

 How to Fix a Small Chin